-1. Have you worked remotely before?
+1. Have you been working remotely til now?

 Obvious as it may seem, getting this in early achieves two key things: “Yes” allows you to move on to other areas around skills, tools and past experiences.

 A “No” means you need to take a little more time to establish that they have the right mindset for telecommuting.
 Follow up with questions like “How do you expect your work routines to change?” and “Why do you think remote working will work for you?”
 You’re looking for someone who’s thought this through, not someone who’s just had enough of sitting in traffic in the morning.
-A great candidate for the role may not be the best fit for remote working – adjustment periods are fine; what you don’t want is someone who finds out they don’t like being alone for much of the day three months into the job.
+A Software Engineer fitting for the role may not be the best fit for remote working – adjustment periods are fine; what you don’t want is someone who finds out they don’t like being alone for much of the day three months into the job.

-2. How do you schedule your day?
+2. How do you schedule your day while working remotely?

-If flexi-time or shift work on a global team are options, this question will help you figure out whether the candidate’s lifestyle meets your team requirements – are they night owls or early risers?
+If flex-time or shift work on a global team are options, this question will help you figure out whether the Engineer’s lifestyle meets your team requirements – are they night owls or early risers?
 Do they take a couple of hours in the early afternoon to collect the kids from school?
 If it fits in with your needs and time zones, someone mature enough to understand when they’re at their best will work well.

 Everyone hits last-minute issues.
 Remote workers need to have the confidence, judgement and resourcefulness to make decisions independently when there are problems or challenges and no one else is online.

-Experienced off-site workers will tell you it’s a ‘horses for courses’ thing – email for issues you need to get in writing or aren’t urgent (deadlines, for example), Skype/instant messaging for quick questions and Slack/Basecamp for streamed group chats, brainstorming or the all-important socializing.
+Experienced remote workers will tell you it’s a ‘horses for courses’ thing – email for issues you need to get in writing or aren’t urgent (deadlines, for example), Skype/instant messaging for quick questions and Slack/Basecamp for streamed group chats, brainstorming or the all-important socializing.